15 Top-Rated Things to Do in Annecy

 Nearby are breathtaking nature sites and world-class ski resorts.
 The magnificent scenery inspires outdoor activities, while cozy chalets and old-fashioned restaurants welcome tourists in traditional alpine style.

-Plan your sightseeing with our list of the top things to do in Annecy.
+Plan your sightseeing and learn about the best places to visit with our list of the top things to do in Annecy.

 1. Palais de l'Île